akaJLM/a-safe-place-for-my-test/master/a-safe-place/config-wamp/README.md

 </VirtualHost>
 ```

-- then save and close this file.
+then save and close this file.

+remark: to adapt to your convenience: "projectname" as the url name of your choice to access to the project and "project-name-folder" must match "your project name folder".

-###First step "add virtual host"
+###Second step to "add virtual host"...

-####add a mapping ?? rule for your project
+####...add a domain mapping for your project

-Open your favorite text editor (or the default win) by right click > administrator.
+- Open your favorite text editor (or the default win) by right click > administrator.

-Go to files > open in this text editor and search/goto > windows dir > system32 > Drivers > etc, open the file named hosts
+- Go to files > open in this text editor and search/goto > windows dir > system32 > Drivers > etc, open the file named hosts

-- and add this line:
+and add this line:

 ```
-127.0.0.1	zf2-tutorial.localhost localhost
+127.0.0.1	projectname.localhost localhost
 ```

-- then save and close this file > restart your computer.
+then save and close this file > restart your computer.

-Now you can use projectname.localhost as transparent rule for the main project folder placed in wamp > www dir.
+Now you can use projectname.localhost as transparent url access for your project folder system placed in wamp > www dir.